PsyTeachR/mcs-conv/docs/01-programming-basics.md

 ### R server

-To access the R server, [click here](https://rstudio.psy.gla.ac.uk/).
+The R server is available for students on [PSYCH5080](https://moodle.gla.ac.uk/mod/url/view.php?id=1878856), [PSYCH5088](https://moodle.gla.ac.uk/mod/url/view.php?id=1878861), and [PSYCH5086](https://moodle.gla.ac.uk/mod/url/view.php?id=1878873).
 Please note that the R server is only for use by students and staff in the School of Psychology and Institute for Neuroscience and Psychology.
 Sign in to the R server with your usual GUID and password.

 ### Installing R on your computer